girlscript/winter-of-contributing/Web_Development/FrontEnd/Domain Name Basics/Domain Name Basics.md

 <hr>

 ## ***📌Domain name Vs IP Address***
 An ***IP address*** communicates exact information about the address in a way that is useful to the computer but makes no sense to humans, whereas, the ***domain name*** functions as a link to the IP address.
-Links do not contain actual information, but they do point to the place where the IP address information resides. <br>
+Links do not contain actual information, but they do point to the place where the IP address information resides.

 It is convenient to think of IP addresses as the ***actual locator*** that identifies a definite point on the internet and the domain name as a ***label*** that identifies the locator.
 <hr>